 1950 March 19 – The new Hastings lifeboat, named MTC, took over from the 19-year old Cyril and Lilian Bishop.
-She was named after the wartime Mechanised (or Motor) Transport Corps.
-The MTC was self-righting, with two 18hp petrol engines, and a range of about 100 miles.
+The MTC was named after the wartime Mechanised (or Motor) Transport Corps.
+She was self-righting, with two 18hp petrol engines, and a range of about 100 miles.
 She was on service until August 1964, being launched 56 times and saving 55 lives.
 The Cyril and Lilian Bishop passed through many hands after 1950, ending up in 1993 in the Evans Marine Boatyard on the River Yonne at Migennes, south-east of Paris, where she was looked after by the owner Simon Evans.
 On their own initiative, two Hastings men of local fishing families, DeeDay White and John ‘Tush’ Hamilton, purchased her from Mr Evans in 2016 and brought her back to Hastings (on a lorry) on Friday 1 July.
 Over the following months shewas fully restored and then placed on permanent display at the junction of Harold Road and the Bourne.

 1950 Oct 23 – The large new water reservoir, Darwell, at Mountfield, was officially opened.

 1950 Dec – The Jenny Lind pub in the High Street re-opened, having been rebuilt since it was wrecked by a bomb on 23 May 1943.
 It was the first war-damaged building in the Old Town to be rebuilt.
 It became famous in 1959 when the British heavyweight boxing champion Don Cockell took the license.

 1951 Jan – Hastings Council gave the Lannon brothers £1,000 for St Leonards Pier and began demolishing and clearing it.
 Most had been removed by mid-1952, with the last piles still in the seabed being removed with explosives in the summer of 1953.